JackFurby/STAR/README.md

 ```

+\q			-	Exit STAR
 isAccepted		-	Enter a single word to find out if it is accepted or not
 findWords		-	Find all words you can make with a given set of characters
+findWordsPrefix		-	Find all words you can make with a given set of characters + a prefix
+findWordsSuffix		-	Find all words you can make with a given set of characters + a suffix
+findWordsContains	-	Find all words you can make with a given set of characters + a suffix
 findMoves		-	Find all words you can make with a given player and the board
 board			-	Display the current state of the board
 addLetter		-	Add a letter to the board
 letters			-	Display the current letters available to take
 makePlayer		-	Makes a new player (max 4)
 takeLetters		-	Fills up a specified players letters
 playerLetters		-	Prints the letters a given player has
 playTurn		-	Make a move for the current players turn
 activePlayer		-	Print the current active player

 ```